 During this challenging time, children and parents may be feeling a lot of stress.
 Learn how to cope with the stresses caused by changes to your daily routine, worries about your health and well-being, and worries about the health of family members.
 Learn more here!

-All children need to receive their primary doses of COVID-19 vaccine first which provide a base of protection against severe disease, including hospitalizations and death.
-Children who are over 5 years of age are eligible for a booster only after all primary doses are taken.
+All children need to receive their primary doses of COVID-19 vaccine first which provides a base of protection against severe disease, including hospitalizations and death.
+Children who are over 6 months of age are eligible for a booster only after all primary doses are taken.

 Your child is eligible for the bivalent booster EITHER 2 months after the completion of their primary series OR 2 months after receiving their monovalent booster (Prior boosters were monovalent and protected against the original COVID-19 strains).

 The recommendations for children with a compromised immune system are different.
 Please call your pediatrician to discuss your child’s specific situation if they are immune compromised.

 For an easy way to find out if your child needs a booster, click here to use the CDC’s “Find out when to get a booster” tool.

 Yes.
 We are still seeing smaller waves of sub variants.
 We will likely continue to see omicron variants and possibly new variants throughout summer and into fall.
 We anticipate that COVID viruses will fall into a regular “winter surge” pattern, as we see with other viruses such as RSV and influenza.